SALOMÉ LOPES COELHO

 Short Bio

-I am a scholar of film and art studies, researching at the intersection of aesthetics, cinema, and environmental humanities.
-I am currently a visiting professor and postdoctoral researcher at NOVA University Lisbon, where I lead the project "Rhuthmanalysis and Ecologies of the Moving Image," investigating rhythms of vegetal and inorganic matter in contemporary Latin American experimental cinema.
-I am also a research member of the Eco- and Bioart Lab at Linköping University, Sweden.
+I am a scholar of film and art studies working at the intersection of aesthetics, cinema, and the environmental humanities.
+I am currently a visiting assistant professor in the Department of Communication Sciences at NOVA University Lisbon and recently concluded the postdoctoral research project Rhuthmanalysis and Ecologies of the Moving Image at the NOVA Institute of Communication (2022–2025).
+This project investigated the rhythms of vegetal and inorganic matter in contemporary Latin American experimental cinema by women filmmakers and artists, engaging with environmental aesthetics and feminist posthumanist philosophies.

 More about my background

-Born in Oporto, Portugal, in 1983, I first studied Psychology and worked as a trainer and human resources consultant for 5 years.
-In 2009, I moved to Lisbon to coordinate a 4-year project on gender equality in schools, as well as the cultural programme of the Center for Cultural and Feminist Intervention.
-I simultaneously pursued Feminist Studies in Coimbra until 2011, when I began a Master's in Philosophy, specialising in the relationship between cinema and politics.
-Between September an December 2012, as part of my MA thesis, titled "Agnès Varda and Jacques Rancière in the Gap Between Cinema and Politics," I completed a research stay at Sorbonne University in Paris.
-During this time, I also attended Cinema Studies classes at Paris VII and began making videos, inspired by Rancière's 'emancipated spectator' approach and its questioning of the artist-spectator duality.
-In 2013, I was awarded an FCT scholarship to pursue a PhD in Artistic Studies at FCSH-NOVA University Lisbon, researching the role of rhythm and its analysis in the arts in relation to social organisation.
-I presented my PhD thesis in January 2021.
-As part of this research, I conducted fieldwork in the Andean region of Argentina and Bolivia and participated in projects at the National Arts University of Buenos Aires.
+Born in Oporto, Portugal, in 1983, I first studied organisational psychology and worked as a trainer and human resources consultant for five years.
+In 2009, I moved to Lisbon to coordinate a four-year project on gender equality in schools, as well as the cultural programme of the Centre for Cultural and Feminist Intervention.
+I pursued feminist studies in Coimbra until 2011, when I began a master's in philosophy, specialising in the relationship between cinema and politics.
+In 2012, as part of my MA research, titled Agnès Varda and Jacques Rancière in the Gap Between Cinema and Politics, I completed a research stay at Sorbonne University.
+During this time, I also attended film studies classes at the University Paris VII and began making videos, inspired by Rancière's concept of the 'emancipated spectator' and its questioning of the artist-spectator duality.